Bewitched: Home media

 Beginning in 2005, Sony Pictures Home Entertainment released all eight seasons of Bewitched.
 In regions 1 and 4, seasons 1 and 2 were each released in two versions—one as originally broadcast in black and white, and one colorized.
 The complete series set only contains the colorized versions of seasons 1 and 2.
 Only the colorized editions were released in Regions 2 and 4.
 A disc of the first three episodes was also released in Region 1 to coincide with the 2005 movie.

 On August 27, 2013, it was announced that Mill Creek Entertainment had acquired the rights to various television series from the Sony Pictures library including Bewitched.
 They have subsequently re-released the first six seasons, with seasons 1 and 2 available only in their black-and-white versions.

 On October 6, 2015, Mill Creek Entertainment re-released Bewitched – The Complete Series on DVD in Region 1.
 Special features were stripped from the release.
 The first two seasons are in black and white only.

 On February 5, 2025, Australian distributor ViaVision Entertainment released a Blu-ray box set of the first two seasons of Bewitched, containing all first- and second-season episodes in high-definition black and white, with standard-definition versions of all colorized episodes.
 On May 28, 2025, ViaVision Entertainment released a Blu-ray box set of the next two seasons of Bewitched, containing all third- and fourth-season episodes in high-definition color.
+On July 22, 2025, Mill Creek Entertainment released the entire series on Blu-ray for its 60th anniversary in North America.